Nithinjayan4/Curd_project/README.md

 ## Frontend Setup
-1. oNavigate to the frontend directory:
+1. Navigate to the frontend directory:

 Open a new terminal window/tab and navigate to the directory where your frontend code is located.